symfony/symfony-docs/reference/dic_tags.rst

 **Purpose**: Remove this service if php templating is disabled

-The tagged service will be removed from the container if ``framework.templating.engines`` config section does not contain php.
+The tagged service will be removed from the container if the ``framework.templating.engines`` config section does not contain php.

 assetic.templating.twig